 Cohesion: The force of attraction between molecules of same substance is called cohesion.

 Adhesion: The force of attraction between molecules of different substances is called adhesion.

 Water molecules stick together because of force of cohesion.
 Water molecules stick to a surface because of force of adhesion.
 Due to combined effect of adhesion and cohesion, a continuous column of water is formed inside xylem vessels.
 This is necessary to provide read supply of water to the topmost branches whenever there is a pull effect because of transpiration.

-Transpiration Pull: Loss of water vapour through stomata and lenticels; in plants; is called transpiration.
-Transpiration through stomata creates vacuum which creates a suction; called transpiration pull.
+Transpiration Pull: Loss of water vapour through stomata and lenticels (in plants) is called transpiration.
+Transpiration through stomata creates vacuum which creates a suction, called transpiration pull.
 The transpiration pull sucks the water column from the xylem tubes and thus water is able to rise to great heights in even the tallest plants.